DeepBitsTechnology/getsbom/README.md

 ## Support

-If you encounter any issues or have any questions about the Deepbits SBOM Scanner GitHub Action, please feel free to contact us at [help@deepbits.com](mailto:help@deepbits.com).
+If you encounter any issues or have any questions about the Deepbits SBOM GitHub Action, please feel free to contact us at [help@deepbits.com](mailto:help@deepbits.com).
 We are always happy to help!